olcf/olcf-user-docs/software/profiling/Vampir.rst

 ..
 Note::

-   Please use this connection method for trace files larger than (> 1 Gb), and see the next section :ref:`Vampir Tunneling to VampirServer <vamptunnel>` for an even more optimal solution.
+   Please use this connection method for trace files larger than (> 1 GB), and see the next section :ref:`Vampir Tunneling to VampirServer <vamptunnel>` for an even more optimal solution.
-   Attempting to visualize large trace files (> 1 Gb) will be very slow over X11 forwarding and can cause decreased performance on the shared login nodes for other users
+   Attempting to visualize large trace files (> 1 GB) will be very slow over X11 forwarding and can cause decreased performance on the shared login nodes for other users